 There is a pressing need for new ways to treat disease, but drug development has become increasingly difficult due to high costs and failure rates.
 Human genetics has the power to transform drug development, because it uses human diversity to identify the basis of disease and resistance to it.

-Global Search Network
+Global Partnership Network

 Using innovative low- and high-pass whole-genome sequencing alongside custom algorithms we can reduce costs without sacrificing data quality.
 Our approach is better suited to identify novel and population-specific genetic variants than genotyping arrays, and captures much more of the genome than exome-sequencing.